-Dominican Republic deaths: Autopsies show similarities for all three U.S. victims
+Dominican Republic deaths: Autopsies show similarities for all three US victims

-Dominican government officials released more detailed autopsy results Thursday for three American tourists who died at adjacent beach resorts owned by the same hotel company during the last week of May.
+Dominican government officials released more-detailed autopsy results Thursday for three American tourists who died at adjacent beach resorts owned by the same hotel company during the last week of May.

 All three victims experienced eerily similar symptoms and internal trauma before their deaths, according to a news release from Dominican authorities.
 Pathologists said autopsies showed the three had internal hemorrhaging, pulmonary edema and enlarged hearts.